 We have met people who have been living in Thailand for years and have been able to stay legally due to border runs and visa extensions – no, technically you are not allowed to legally work on these visas but again, we have met many people who have secured jobs despite it being illegal.

 There are a number of locations around Thailand where you can successfully do a border run.
 We have only done a border run into Myanmar and so will share how we did that but until then, here are your options and possible costs (all costs are subject to change since Thailand does frequently change their visa entry requirements).

 Something to remember regarding OVERLAND border runs is that you are only allowed to attempt two border runs within one calendar year.
 Yep, that means that even if you were to leave Thailand and return months later with a wish to do a border run, you can’t – two in total within one year only.

 However, should you want to fly in and out of Thailand to receive a fresh 30 day Thailand visa you can, easily.
-And as many times as you like, so keep an eye out for the cheap flights to neighbouring countries.
+And as many times as you like, so keep an eye out for cheap flights to neighbouring countries.
 We would suggest weighing up costs and trying to secure cheap return flights into Malaysia as you do not have to pay for a visa into Malaysia (always check your country but Europeans are OK) whereas you will have to pay for a visa for Laos, Myanmar and Cambodia (in addition to flights).

 Border Run Options:

 Based on our own experiences travelling Thailand, we wanted to include as many overland border options as possible but with a breakdown of costs (up to date as of November 2018) to make sure that it is worthwhile.
-We will start from north to south, which includes include a little piece on how we successfully completed two overland border runs to Myanmar.
+We will start from north to south, which includes a little piece on how we successfully completed two overland border runs to Myanmar.